abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/cpviz.rst

         You can find an animated version of the search tree produced by :program:`cpviz` :download:`here <images/cpviz/animated_tree.gif>`.

     This is probably not what you expected.
-First of all, this is not a binary tree.
-There seems to be an extra dummy root node.
+First of all, this is not a binary tree and there seems to be an extra dummy root node.
-    A binary tree --- which is what is exactly constructed during the search --- is not really suited for a graphical representation as it can quickly become very big (compare with the actual search tree that is represented below).
+    A binary tree --- which is what is exactly constructed during the search --- is not really suited for a graphical representation as it can quickly become very big (compare the tree above with the actual search tree that is represented below).
 To avoid huge trees, we have reduced their sizes by contracting several nodes.
 Except for the dummy root node, each node is denoted by a variable name.
 Also, we only give the left branches explicitly.
-The numbers along the branches denote the *applied decisions* and the numbers in the right corner above the names of the nodes are the number of values in the domain of the corresponding variable just before the decision was taken.
+The numbers along the branches denote the *applied decisions* (like :math:`x[1] = 2`) and the numbers in the right
+    corner above the names of the nodes are the number of values left in the domain of the corresponding variable just before the decision was taken.
 Nodes in green denote feasible solutions, nodes in red sub-trees without any feasible solutions and nodes in blue, intermediate try nodes  (these only exist during the search).